xshen053/memory-magician/docs/testing/setupjest.md

+> This is a doc about how to set up test

 Select testing tools and frameworks suitable for your project's requirements.
 For example:
 For frontend/UI testing: Cypress, Selenium WebDriver, TestCafe For backend/API testing: Postman, Rest Assured, Supertest